 - Gratuitous Spanish: She frequently peppers her dialogue with Spanish just like her Rider version and her Noble Phantasm is named entirely in Spanish.

 - Improbable Weapon User: Again, her Noble Phantasm is a city-sized, gift-wrapped present box.
 She'll also drop exploding regular-sized presents on unsuspecting foes in one of her attack animations.

 - Large Ham Announcer: Not Quetzalcoatl herself, but at random times when she uses her NP, Jaguar Warrior appears and acts like a ringside announcer.

-- Lightning Bruiser: She has an effective attack of over 10000, the best defensive class in the game and a very focused and powerful skill set.
+- Lightning Bruiser: She has an effective ATK of over 10,000, the best defensive class in the game and a very focused and powerful skill set.
 The only downside is that Ruler is one of the worst offensive classes in the game, as it hits neutrally against every class except for Berserker and Moon Cancer.

 - Literal Split Personality: Unfortunately after accepting the title of Santa and the Grail, her Spirit Origin split due to the incompatibility of incorporating concepts from another religion, resulting in her aspects of fighting and goodness being incarnated separately.

 - Ptero Soarer: She still has her Quetzalcoatlus, which she rides in her Extra animation to drop exploding Christmas presents on her foes.

 - Sexy Santa Dress: Doesn't get sexier than a Santa bikini.

 - Stripperiffic: Her outfit mostly consists of ribbons.
 Though it is in line with what actual samba dancers wear for festivals like Carneval.

 - Winged Humanoid: Has her feathered serpent wings on her human body in this form.